Maintaining Your Kid's Bedtime Routine All Summer Long

 6. Maintain healthy nutrition year-around.

-Summer is filled with picnics, barbecues and unhealthy treats, so watching your child’s diet can actually help him or her sleep better.
+Summer is filled with picnics, barbecues and unhealthy treats, so watching your child's diet can actually help him or her sleep better.
 Chocolate, sodas, coffee-flavored drinks or ice cream and some sports drinks contain caffeine — all of which will prevent your child from falling asleep.
 To ensure they have a healthy diet and sleep hygiene, generally avoid caffeine and sugars in your child's diet throughout the day.